signalfx/signalfx-python-tracing/signalfx_tracing/libraries/pymongo_/README.md

 - [signalfx/python-pymongo](https://github.com/signalfx/python-pymongo)
 - [Official Site](http://api.mongodb.com/python/current/index.html)

-The SignalFx Auto-instrumenter configures the OpenTracing PyMongo instrumentation for your MongoClient commands.
+The SignalFx Auto-instrumentor configures the OpenTracing PyMongo instrumentation for your MongoClient commands.
 You can enable instrumentation within your client, database, and collection commands by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `MongoClient` object.
 To configure tracing, some tunables are provided via `pymongo_config` to establish the desired tracer and